-For information regarding our upcoming symposium’s or our Regularly Scheduled Series, please contact us at 302-733-3868 or CME@christianacare.org.
+For information regarding our upcoming symposium’s, regularly scheduled series, or application materials, please contact us at 302-733-3868 or CME@christianacare.org.

 An enduring material is a non-live CME activity that "endures" over time.
 Enduring materials include printed, recorded, audio, video, and online/electronic activities.
 There are special communication requirements for enduring materials because of the nature of the activities.
 The CME team will guide you through the application and planning process to ensure that ACCME expectations are met and to see if your proposed activity qualifies for AMA PRA Category 1 Credit™.
 Please contact us before submitting an application at 302-623-3882 or CME@christianacare.org.
 Please note: ACCME standards are rigorous regarding academic need and measurable outcomes.
 All activities must demonstrate an impact on physician competence, physician performance, and/or patient outcomes.

 * ChristianaCare is approved as a provider of nursing continuing professional development by the Pennsylvania State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 This virtual offering will educate providers on how to best approach; non-opioid treatment options, to review risks associated with managing pain and opioid therapy, to recognize when tapering is appropriate, and how to best collaborate with patients who agree to taper their opioid doses.